cmgsalazar/us-elex-2024-bx/README.md

 ### `viz`

 This folder holds our Illustrator and exported PNG file.
+The version of visualization embedded here shows value counts of vote differential.